 Your Realtor will coordinate a final walk-through prior to closing.
 This is an important time for you to double check that the home is exactly what you agreed to purchase.
 If any issues arise at this stage, you need to get them addressed because once the closing takes place, you are the new owner of this home.

 At the closing be sure to bring valid IDs and any other information requested by the title company to close on time.
 This is when you sign a lot of papers, ensure the funds are transferred from the bank (funding) to the seller, all involved parties are paid and title recorded that you are the new home owner.
 Keys are handed over to you.
 Congratulations you are officially a new first time home owner!

 15. Celebrate YOU are now a NEW HOMEOWNER

 Enjoy being a new homeowner, have a BBQ and invite family and friends over.

 New Home Programs – Home Buying Assistance U.S Country

 There are plenty of programs available for the new home purchase for first time home buyers.
 There are federal home buyer grants, city, and state-specific grants to assist homebuyers with closing costs.
 Many types of mortgages are available from Conventional, Baloon, FHA, VA, USDA to help all types of first time home buyers.
-New Home Programs is located in Houston, Texas and we have teams in Houston, Dallas, Fort Worth, San Antonio, Austin, Orlando, and Tampa.
+New Home Programs is located in Houston, Texas and we have teams in Houston, Dallas, San Antonio, Austin, Orlando, and Tampa.
 Our team of Realtors specializes in 11 homebuyer assistance programs designed to help first time home buyers.